-- limitation on indebtedness and issuances of preferred stock, which restricts the Parent's ability to incur additional indebtedness or to issue preferred stock; - limitation on restricted payments, which generally restricts the Parent's ability to declare certain dividends or distributions, repurchase its capital stock or to make certain investments; - limitation on dividends and other payment restrictions affecting restricted subsidiaries or Regulated Subsidiaries, which generally prohibits on the ability of certain of the Parent's subsidiaries to pay dividends or make other transfers; - limitation on future Subsidiary Guarantors, which prohibits certain of the Parent's subsidiaries from guaranteeing its indebtedness or indebtedness of any restricted subsidiary unless the Notes are comparably guaranteed; - limitation on transactions with shareholders and affiliates, which generally requires transactions among the Parent's affiliated entities to be conducted on an arm's-length basis; - limitation on liens, which generally prohibits the Parent and its restricted subsidiaries from granting liens unless the Notes are comparably secured; and - limitation on asset sales, which generally prohibits the Parent and certain of its subsidiaries from selling assets or certain securities or property of significant subsidiaries.
+- limitation on indebtedness and issuances of preferred stock, which restricts the Parent's ability to incur additional indebtedness or to issue preferred stock; - limitation on restricted payments, which generally restricts the Parent's ability to declare certain dividends or distributions, repurchase its capital stock or to make certain investments; - limitation on dividends and other payment restrictions affecting restricted subsidiaries or Regulated Subsidiaries, which generally limits the ability of certain of the Parent's subsidiaries to pay dividends or make other transfers; - limitation on future Subsidiary Guarantors, which prohibits certain of the Parent's subsidiaries from guaranteeing its indebtedness or indebtedness of any restricted subsidiary unless the Notes are comparably guaranteed; - limitation on transactions with shareholders and affiliates, which generally requires transactions among the Parent's affiliated entities to be conducted on an arm's-length basis;

+- limitation on liens, which generally prohibits the Parent and its restricted subsidiaries from granting liens unless the Notes are comparably secured; and - limitation on asset sales, which generally prohibits the Parent and certain of its subsidiaries from selling assets or certain securities or property of significant subsidiaries.

 The Indenture also provides for events of default which, if any of them occurs, would permit or require the principal of and accrued interest on the Notes to become or to be declared due and payable.
-As of September 30, 2020, the Parent was in compliance with all of its covenants.
+As of September 30, 2021, the Parent was in compliance with all of its covenants.

-The Notes are jointly and severally and fully and unconditionally guaranteed on a senior secured basis by the Subsidiary Guarantors and future subsidiaries required to guarantee the Notes pursuant to the Indenture.
+The Notes are jointly and severally and fully and unconditionally guaranteed on a senior secured basis by the Subsidiary Guarantors and future subsidiaries are required to guarantee the Notes pursuant to the Indenture.
 The Notes are secured by a first-priority security interest in substantially all of the Parent's and the Subsidiary Guarantors' existing and future tangible and intangible assets, subject to certain exceptions and permitted liens.

-Interest expense on the Notes for the period September 22, 2020 to September 30, 2020, was \$171,875.
+Interest expense on the Notes for the three and nine months ended September 30, 2021 was \$1.7 million and \$5.2 million, respectively.

-6.75% Senior Secured Notes due 2022 (the "6.75% Notes")
+6.75% Senior Secured Notes (the "Old Notes")

-On June 23, 2017, the Parent issued in a private offering \$200.0 million aggregate principal amount of 6.75% Senior Secured Notes due 2022 (the "6.75% Notes") at an issue price of 100% of the principal amount.
-Interest on the 6.75% Notes was payable semi-annually on January 1st and July 1st.
+On June 23, 2017, the Parent issued in a private offering \$200.0 million aggregate principal amount of 6.75% Senior Secured Notes due 2022 under an indenture at an issue price of 100% of the principal amount.
+Interest on the Old Notes was payable semi-annually on January 1st and July 1st, beginning January 1, 2018.

-The Company redeemed \$50.0 million (25%) of the 6.75% Notes on August 25, 2019 plus accrued and unpaid interest and incurred \$1.9 million in costs associated with paying the associated Call Premium (\$1.7 million) and the write-off of debt issuance costs (\$0.2 million) during the third quarter of 2019.
-During the first quarter of 2020, the Company repurchased \$1.4 million of the 6.75% Notes.
+The Company redeemed \$50.0 million (25%) of the Old Notes on August 25, 2019 plus accrued and unpaid interest and incurred \$1.9 million in costs associated with paying the associated call premium (\$1.7 million) and the write-off of debt issuance costs (\$0.2 million) during the third quarter of 2019.

+During the first quarter of 2020, the Company repurchased \$1.4 million of the Old Notes.
 The Company recorded a gain of \$85,560 on the repurchase during the first quarter of 2020.
-The 6.75% Notes were scheduled to mature on July 1, 2022.
+The Old Notes were scheduled to mature on July 1, 2022.